dwysocki/RTT/doc/outline.md

   - client does exactly as the server did before, recording the time of the first and last message
   - client function returns (uptime, downtime) in ms

+### Attempt 2
+- measure RTT before throughput measurements begin
+- begin sending multiple packets
+- have the receiver record the time the first packet is received
+- record the time the last packet is received
+- measure the size of all but the first packet (`S`)
+- `transfer_time` is `end_time - start_time + RTT/2`
+- `throughput` is `S/transfer_time`